emdash/idris2-tui/examples/user_event/README.md

 # Custom Events

-This demonstrates using custom event types with the mainloop.
-To run:
+This demonstrates using custom event types with the async mainloop.

 ```
 pack build